 How to Record Your Screen with Snipping Tool in Windows 11

-You can record your screen directly within Windows 11 using the Snipping Tool.
+Windows 11 lets you record your screen directly using the Snipping Tool.

-When you finish recording, the Snipping Tool immediately shows you a preview.
-You can then trim your recording and save it as an MP4 file to your PC.
+After you finish recording, Snipping Tool shows a preview right away.
+You can then trim the video and save it as an MP4 file to your computer.

 Prerequisites

 To use this feature, you must be running Windows 11.
 Ensure your Snipping Tool app is updated to version 11.2211.35.0 or higher via the Microsoft Store.
-This feature is not available on Windows 10.
+This feature isn’t available on Windows 10.

 Keyboard Shortcuts

 Using shortcuts makes capturing faster.
-Use the following table to navigate the tool:
+Refer to the following table to navigate the tool:

 | Action | Shortcut |